Lazy Loading Images and Videos: Complete Guide

 - Add

-loading="lazy"to all<img>tags below the fold - Add
+loading="lazy"to every<img>below the fold. - Add

-loading="lazy"to all<iframe>tags (YouTube, maps, widgets) - Set
+loading="lazy"to every non-critical<iframe>(video, maps, widgets). - Set

-widthandheighton every image element - Use
+widthandheighton every image element. - Use

 - Set

-preload="none"on self-hosted videos - Compress all images to WebP/AVIF before applying lazy loading
+preload="none"on self-hosted videos. - Compress all images to WebP/AVIF before applying lazy loading.

 What's the difference between loading="lazy" and fetchpriority="high"?